samuel1992/portfolio/README.md

-## Tiny CMS

-Main goal of this project is to create a simple and easy to use CMS for small websites.
-It is not meant to be a full featured CMS like WordPress or Joomla, but rather a simple tool to manage a small website.
-You should be able to write your pages in markdown and upload them to the server.
-The CMS will take care of the rest.
+# My Portfolio

+The purpose of this project is to create a portfolio that showcases my work and skills.
+This project includes a goland script that converts my markdown pages into html pages and also serves it on a local server.
+For that I'm using some go packages like `Goldmark` and some extensions of it.